The Curious Adventurers

 The projection room is another impressive room where details from some of the paintings are projected on the room walls.
 Each new detail rolls around the room like a curtain, each time zooming in on some aspects of the paintings.

-The old masters range from Pieter Brueghel to Jacob Jordaens to Peter Paul Rubens, with some of the their largest masterpieces on display
+The old masters on display range from Pieter Brueghel to Jacob Jordaens to Peter Paul Rubens, with some of their most impressive large‑scale masterpieces showcased on this floor.

 Picture